Garrett Zafarnama: Illustrations

-Breakdown of the Paintings
+Breakdown of the paintings

 The illustrations in the Zafarnama of Sultan Husayn fluctuate between images of Timur himself and Umar Shaykh, his second son.
 The first illustration is labeled "Timur Holds Audience in Balkh on the Occasion of His Assumption of Succession to the Line of the Chaghatay Khans on 12 Ramadan 771/9 April 1370" and depicts Timur, in the center of the page, under a tent, being crowned in the springtime, an almost exact translation of the text into picture (Sims, 237).
 In contrast to other illustrated coronation scenes, there are no images of dancers, musicians, or feasting, with Sims arguing this was done to ensure that the image conveyed “the precise textual meaning of the solemn occasion it illustrates (Sims, 245).
 This first image also introduces us to the main character of Timur, who can be identified in later images by his central location in the composition and his green robe.
 The isolation of the hero in an empty space is a recurring feature in the manuscript (Natif, 214).

 The second folio is entitled “Timur's army commanded by Umar Shaykh attacks Urgench/Khiva in the spring of 781/1379”, which shows Timur’s second son attacking an enemy citadel.
 Umar Shaykh was the great grandfather of Sultan-Husayn, the patron, and by including him in the illustrations as a military hero, he connects himself more closely with the prowess of Timur (Sims, 283-4).
 This episode is again a very literal translation of the text that relates to it.
 The composition is animated and seeks to show both horses and men in a variety of positions as they actively fight to take the citadel (Natif, 215).
 Experts have also said that this folio combines both fifteenth-century conventions and original features in depicting the composition and details, yet it still creates an original painting (Natif, 215).

+Umar Shaykh outmaneuvers Ankatura in a night attack on the Syr Darya in 790/1388.
+Garrett Zafarnama, ff.
+174b–175a.

 “Umar Shaykh outmaneuvers Ankatura in a night attack on the Syr Darya in 790/1388”, the next folio, also shows a battle scene, depicting two armies converging over a river at night.
 In contrast to the previous two images, this painting is much more ambiguous, both in composition and meaning (Sims, 260).
 This illustration does not match up with the story in the text, which states that it is the army of Ankatura that surprises the Timurids by crossing the river, while the illustration shows the opposite (Natif, 217).
 In addition, the composition is also confusing as it is difficult to identify the enemy and main characters in this illustration, which contrasts greatly from the clear and organized compositions of the previous images.
 Sims concludes that “this painting must be judged on its considerable formal values separately, quite apart from its value as the illustration of a specific historical event” (Sims, 260).